chandrasekhar7/LINUX_RH342-study/README.md

 Use 'man pmval' or 'man pcp' to find the PCPIntro man page reference.

 'pcp' by itself will show you what settings are set.
+PCP takes metrics every second.

 When copying log files to another system, ensure you also copy the .meta files from /var/log/pcp......